gnomegl/gitslurp/README.md

 - `--token, -t`: GitHub personal access token (can also be set via `GITSLURP_GITHUB_TOKEN` environment variable)
 - `--details, -d`: Show detailed commit information
-- `--secrets, -s`: Enable secret detection in commits
+- `--secrets, -s`: Enable TruffleHog-powered secret detection in commits 🐽
 - `--links, -l`: Show URLs found in commit messages
 - `--all, -a`: Show commits from all contributors in the target's repositories.
 This is useful for OSINT investigations to discover potential alternate accounts when users accidentally commit with different identities.
 Note: This flag is automatically enabled when scanning organizations.